DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/SubmissionGuide/README.md

 1. How to register your EZ Book Appointment for Laser Cutting Appointments

-2. Signing up for Laser Cutting Appointments
+2. How to Sign-up for an Appointment

 3. How to Purchase Material from the Lab for Laser Cutting

-4. Submitting 3D Print Files
+4. How to Submit 3D Print Files

-5. Signing up for CNC CAM Appointments
+5. How to Sign-up for CNC CAM Appointments

-## How to register your EZ Book Account for Laser Cutting
+## 1. How to register your EZ Book Account for Laser Cutting

 * First time sign-ups MUST click the Forgot Password link on the below link and reset your password: